 "And if subspace transmission wasn't possible, you wouldn't have to do the report right away?"
 The Bantu woman's eyes sparkled.

 Okay, I know this was published back in 1981, but they knew better even back in 1981!
 I keep thinking of the third season episode "The Savage Curtain," in which a racial reference to Uhura by "Abraham Lincoln" was portrayed as outdated and inappropriate.
-Seeing it in a novel written over a decade later speaks poorly of Vardeman -- and I doubt he wrote it without even giving it a thought.
+Seeing it in a novel written over a decade later speaks poorly of Vardeman -- and I doubt he wrote it with so much as a second thought.